mrkraimer/testPython/PY_NTNDA_Viewer/PY_NTNDA_Viewer.md

 ![](plot3d.png)

-Use the mouse to grab the bottom corner of the axes and moving the mouse other views appear.
+Other views appear by using the mouse to grab the bottom corner of the axes and moving the mouse.
 For example

 ![](plot3d1.png)